sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Basic_Concepts/Working_with_Projects/Setting_the_Encoding_of_Your_Text_Files.md

 {"title":"Setting the Encoding of Your Text Files","weight":"40"}

-# Setting the Encoding of Your Text Files

 Studio ships with UTF-8 encoding enabled by default, but you may wish to change this or set it to a new value.

 ## Setting your workspace encoding